 Fall is here and that would mean soup season is here too.
-Hot bowls of soup on chilly nights…Mmmmm These spicy shrimp ramen bowls are super simple to make, comes together in about 20 minutes.
-The fresh veggies and tender shrimp gives boring old ramen a burst of flavor and it amazingly delicious!
+Hot bowls of soup on chilly nights…Mmmmm These spicy shrimp Ramen bowls are super simple to make, comes together in about 20 minutes.
+The fresh veggies and tender shrimp gives boring old Ramen a burst of flavor and is amazingly delicious!

-As a kid I don’t ever remember eating ramen noodles, I think I first had them after I got married I thought they were just okay.
-But making it with the fresh veggies and shrimp turn it into yummy noodle goodness.
-You will never go back to the plain ramen with just the seasoning packet after you try this.
+As a kid I don’t ever remember having Ramen noodles, I think I first had them after I got married.
+They were just ok for me, but my kids always loved it.
+Making it with the fresh veggies and shrimp turns it into yummy noodle goodness.
+You will never go back to the plain Ramen with just the seasoning packet after you try this.

 - 3 pkgs ramen (seasoning packet discarded)